Kurnool: Cityscape

-Landmarks in and around the city include Konda Reddy Fort Formerly called Kondareddy Burj is the Historical Monuement and Major Tourist Attraction of Kurnool located at the north east part of the city.
-Orvakal rock Garderns is the Sculpture Garden with Ancient cave lies on the South East of the city.
+Landmarks in and around the city include Konda Reddy Fort Formerly called Kondareddy Burj is the historical monument and major tourist attraction of Kurnool located at the northeast part of the city.
+Orvakal rock Garderns is the sculpture garden with an ancient cave lying on the southeast of the city.
+Jagannatha Gattu Temple is a popular tourist site of Kurnool.
+It is famous for its Lord Shiva Temple and is located in B. Thandrapadu, in Kurnool.
+The history behind the Linga makes it a popular destination.